scottcain/seqpanel/lib/README.md

 This React component creates a div containing highlighted FASTA DNA sequence.
-It uses as its input materials an NCList (i.e., a JBrowse 1 GFF3 formated dataset) anda bgzip, faidx indexed FASTA file.
+It uses as its input materials an NCList (i.e., a JBrowse 1 GFF3 formated dataset) and a bgzip, faidx indexed FASTA file.
 It addition to those data sources, the component must also be supplied these items about the location:

 - the name of the reference sequence (eg, "Chr1")